chidinma90/Smart-Bill-Tracker-Excel-Template/README.md

 ## Demo

-A demo file and screenshot are available in the `demo/` folder to show how the tracker works in real time.
+A demo file and screenshot are available in the `Bill Tracker.xlsx` and `Bill Tracker Image.jpg` folder respectively to show how the tracker works in real time.

 ## License & Usage